 NordVPN has a 30-day money-back guarantee so you can try it risk-free.

-One of the providers that previously worked to unblock Netflix was IPVanish.
+One of the providers that previously worked to access Netflix was IPVanish.
 Sadly, that is no longer the case.
 The provider seems to have conceded the IP address chess game to Netflix.
 So, if you’re still with IPVanish, what are your options?

-How Netflix Blocks a VPN Provider
+How Netflix Prevents VPN Access

 Many VPN users find that their VPN connections are so useful in protecting their internet connections and personal information, they turn them on to protect their internet activities whenever they’re online.